 he suddenly looked a lot happier and smiled, and i felt like i had somehow imparted some sort of life lesson to him.

-of course whilst he'd been distracting me with all of this, his mate had snuck behind me and stuck a note on my back saying 'i smell of poo!' and i suddenly wondered who had learnt the real lesson here and even what it was.
+of course whilst he'd been distracting me with all of this, his mate had snuck behind me and stuck a note on my back saying 'i smell of poo!' and i suddenly wondered what the lesson was and who had learnt it.